lockfale/Malicious_Containers_Workshop/DC31/Lab Setup.md

 ![get_nodes](https://user-images.githubusercontent.com/32903188/182169551-f2564d91-33e9-4cc6-b4f2-ba9f9cd62834.png)

+**7. Setup ngrok account**

+Sign up for a free ngrok account on https://ngrok.com, you can Oauth through the same Google Account if you want to keep it simple.

+You'll likely get redirected to a Setup & Installation page under Getting Started once you're signed in.

+Run the command under "Connect your account" in the terminal on your VM

+Example: `ngrok config add-authtoken <authtoken>`

+Then click on API on the sidebar and create a new API key, add run the command below with the new key

+Example: `ngrok config add-api-key <apikey>`

+Ngrok will be used for some exercises, so having this step completed ahead of time will be useful.

-**7. Do not turn off the VM after setup whilst waiting for the workshop.
+**8. Do not turn off the VM after setup whilst waiting for the workshop.
 Otherwise you'll lose all the above (ephemeral storage).**